 Part VI concludes the book with a look into the politics, dreams, and realities of cyborgs-bodies so entwined and enmeshed with technology that old identities based on sex and gender lose their relevance.
-The selections discuss the meaning and value of cyborgs, the relationship between feminism and cyborgism, the shift from a radical feminist rejection of technology to a postmodern feminist identification with technology, and the ways in which hopeful feminist visions of cyborg futures are countered by dystopian and hypermasculine images of cyborgs in novel and films.
+The selections discuss the meaning and value of cyborgs, the relationship between feminism and cyborgism, the shift from a radical feminist rejection of technology to a post-modern feminist identification with technology, and the ways in which hopeful feminist visions of cyborg futures are countered by dystopian and hypermasculine images of cyborgs in novel and films.

 Ideally, this book can be a springboard for introducing, analyzing, and discussing an entire set of issues that often doesn't get the time and space it deserves.
 But time and space for consideration is exactly what the issues of technology, culture, and ideas of gender need.
 As never before, we stand on the threshold of opportunity for transforming ourselves and our understanding of ourselves in the most direct ways imaginable.
 As never before, we have the responsibility for determining who and what we become and for challenging ourselves and each other to question our ideas of sex, sexuality, and gender.
-Should our cultural ideas of gender forbid us from taking control of Hopkins, Patrick President and internities of Should we produce communities where gender is straint on what we should pursue with our technology, a limit beyond which we should not pass even when we are able?
+Should our cultural ideas of gender forbid us from taking control of our bodies and identities?
+Should we produce communities where gender is fragmented, shifting, or absent?
+Is biological sex a moral obligation, a constraint on what we should pursue with our technology, a limit beyond which we should not pass even when we are able?
 Or is technology sitting before us like a revelation, opening up paths for us to explore and providing the means to recreate ourselves outside the genetic, bodily, and social constraints we were born with?
 Whatever the case, there is no better time than now to think, to debate, and to ask.